 “There is a lot of evidence to show that taking opioids for 90 or more days leads to lots of risk factors and adverse medical consequences,” said Lembke.
 “One of which is addiction, but there are others — depression, constipation, hormonal imbalance, hypoxemia, accidental overdose death, and tolerance dependence withdrawal.”

 Not everyone who uses opioids becomes addicted.

-But a 2015 study found that the risk of developing an opioid use disorder increased with both duration and dose — with duration having the biggest effect.
+But a 2015 found that the risk of developing an opioid use disorder increased with both duration and dose — with duration having the biggest effect.

 Better pain relief